rudderlabs/rudder-sdk-js/README.md

   () => {console.log("in track call");}
 );
 ```
-In the above example, the method tracks the event ‘test track event GA3’, information such as the revenue, currently, user ID and other contextual information such as IP address.

-You can use this method to track various other success metrics for your website, such as user signups, item purchases, article bookmarks, and much more.

 And we’re done!
 You’ve successfully installed `rudder-analytics.js` tracking.
 Now you can enable and use any event destination to send your processed event data that you want, in no time at all.